-Under normal circumstances, we would expect to get information from Google regarding their latest Pixel device during their Google I/O event, which is an annual conference that is held to announce their latest products.
-However, this year, it has been cancelled for obvious reasons.
-Given that this event is no longer on the Google organisation’s calendar, there has been a lot of speculation as to when the new Pixel devices will be released, and what features they will have.
+Under normal circumstances, we would have expected to get information from Google regarding their latest Pixel device during their Google I/O event, which is an annual conference that is held to announce their latest products.
+However, this year, it has been cancelled because of the coronavirus.
+Given that this event was taken off the Google organisation’s calendar, there has been plenty of speculation as to when the Google Pixel 4a will be released, and what features it'll have.
 We’ve looked at the rumours that are currently circulating, and we’ve identified the believable from the outlandish, so we can give you a good idea of what to expect.

 Photo by LetsGoDigital

 Today is Monday the 3rd of August, which is the release date for the Google Pixel 4a.
 We know this from Google themselves, who revealed a few days ago that the Google Pixel 4a would be released today.
 We can't help but feel like it's last minute though, as this morning we still don't know what time the release will be.
 Once it comes out though, you can expect a follow-up article from us with our first impressions.

 The Google Pixel 4a is likely to be a cheaper version of the Google Pixel 4, and the exact rumoured cost is believed to be around £270, while the Google Pixel 4a 5G that is rumoured to be released later in the year is rumoured to cost around £380.
 In terms of colour, don’t expect anything exciting.
 The only two colours that are rumoured are Blue and Black.